int19h/jbomohi/dict/kapli/comments.md

 Yes, I did it, though I did not touch most of official gismu because one downvote is too powerless against 100000 upvotes.

+## 2017-04-11T20:34:18Z — krtisfranks (comment 3192, on definition 57041, in reply to 1559)

+Re: It's only my sentiment

+gusnikantu wrote:
+> Importance is not enough reason for creating gismu.
+Each name for
+> race/tribe/culture is important for people who concern it, but there are
+> many names for them, while we have only a limited space for gismu.
+> Besides, again, White and Black is not names for race/tribe/culture as
+> discussed above.

+No, it is not enough.
+Importance gets a concept a word.
+Function would then get it a brivla.
+But I provided other reasons as well; in particular, utility and fundamentality should motivate the selection of a gismu in favor of this word.

+I would also add that this concept is important to those who are not White as well.
+This idea is one of the fundamental driving forces in the vast majority of human history for the last five centuries, at least.
+This is of global inportance.
+It is not an other categorization by a minor tribe; it is a cornerstone of modern society for some of the most powerful and largest nations on the planet and played a profound role in every inhabited continent on Earth.

+I would not call it a tribal distinction or its own society; I would describe it more as a prominent feature of consideration within a society, which carries with it immense social, cultural, financial, and other implications.
+Ethnicity is something of a culture which lives in and around other culture.

+Moreover, this word has - built into its structure - the ability to reference the surrounding culture/society system.
+This further widens its scope of utility.
+Whiteness does not mean exactly the same thing in New York City as it does in Birmingham, Alabama - let alone in some part of Bolivia.
+There is plenty of overlap and historical connection, which is important too (and why I think that this cna be unified into a single concept), but the differences are accounted for by way of the terbri.

+> > If you do not like this word, you can either ignore it or introduce a
+> > synonymous non-gismu brivla that is satisfactory to you in order to
+> > alleviate your concerns.
+>
+>
+> I actually don't need a word for White or Black people, because I prefer
+> tanru for them if necessary, reflecting their vagueness of categorization.

+What sort of tanru would you use?
+Some might be good.
+But I am not sure that you can capture all of the details in a reasonable and brief manner.
+I think that the important implication - that this is part of one's identity and is inherent to them based on their present and past cultural/societal setting, and that it is a means of asserting all sorts of societal privileges and protections, as well as a means of grouping certain people in a way which has cultural inplications individually and more widely for generations to come - is likely lost in those tanru and therefore would be difficult to regain via lujvo. zi'evla seems like the only reasonable option to me.

+> I cannot ignore wasting of gismu space for categorization of
+> skin-colors/hair-curliness etc. or races/tribes/cultures, because I want
+> the space to be used for more valuable concepts.
+I will therefore continue
+> downvoting gismu for those.

+It is not about skin color really, though.
+It is about ethnicity - a cultural identity and the resulting treatment in a society.
+Aesthetics are just a basis for assessing this trait/identity feature.
+If redheads underwent similar treatment (as they might have), then I would be willing to adopt a word for them too.
+But if they did not, then they can be described simply via mention of hair color.

+It is not possible to be culturally neutral whilst considering culture and other abstract human constructs.
+But they must be linguistically supported somehow.
+Perhaps all such cultural words should be made into zi'evla.
+I am not sure that that really helps, but it could be done.
+However, since that is not the case, then it seems perfectly reasonable - nay, necessary - to introduce a word for this concept and to have it be a gismu.
+We should accept its provisional introduction for now, and then we can discuss tranaferring all such gismu to zi'evla space.
+Anything less would be asymmetric and unjustifiable.
+There is no reason for "merko", "ketco", "glico", or any of the others to exist as gismu while this word does not.
+They all deserve words and they all deserve to be in the same category of word.
+(Aside: Moreover, I would actually argue that a decent number of these words, including this one, should be gismu).

+___

+Removing the word from the language does not make any of the problems inherent to racism better, by the way.
+It is important to be able to talk about these things; a name is control.
+(The intersection of these claims with the Sapir-Whorf Hypothesis could be interesting).

+We have a lexical gap in Lojban and that gap is a significant obstacle to translation efforts and mere discussion.